-This Relationships and Sex Education Policy has been approved and adopted by the Xavier Catholic Education Trust in October 2022 and will be reviewed in October 2024.
+This Relationships and Sex Education Policy has been approved and adopted by the Xavier Catholic Education Trust

+To be reviewed in October 2026.

 Committee Responsible: Audit and Risk Committee

 Xavier Catholic Education Trust Mission Statement

 Our mission is to provide an outstanding Catholic education for all the children in our schools.
 We will follow the example and teachings of Christ and everything we do will be inspired by gospel values.
 We will strive for excellence in all areas of our work and cherish every child in our care.